yecril71pl/cpp-docs.pl-pl/docs/standard-library/regex-error-class.md

 ### <a name="parameters"></a>Parametry

-`error` Kod błędu.
+*Błąd* kod błędu.

 ### <a name="remarks"></a>Uwagi

-Konstruktor tworzy obiekt przechowujący wartość `error`.
+Konstruktor konstruuje obiekt, który przechowuje wartość *błąd*.

 ### <a name="example"></a>Przykład